What Is Different In Stability

 Stability is an EVM Compatible with Solidity up to 0.8.24

 Stability makes use of the Frontier EVM Pallet.
-Currently, Stability has not implamented the Cancun update.
+Currently, Stability has not implemented the Cancun update.
 Developers must compile Solidity at version 0.8.24 or lower.

 Gas Cost and Priority Fee Must Be Set To Zero